Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

 \subsection{Sparse Retrieval Methods}

-The sparse retrieval methods usually represent each document and each query with sparse vectors, where only a small number of dimensions are active.
-The sparse representation has attracted great attention as it connects to the nature of human memories and also shows better interpretability \cite{bai2020sparterm}.
-Besides, the sparse representations can be easily integrated into existing inverted indexing engines for efficient retrieval.
-Without loss of generality, the sparse retrieval methods can be categorized into two classes.
-One is to employ neural models to improve the weighting schemes of the classical term-based methods, namely \textit{neural weighting schemes}.
-The other is to directly learn the sparse representations with neural networks in an end-to-end way, which we call \textit{sparse representation learning}.
+Sparse retrieval methods usually represent each document and each query with sparse vectors, where only a small number of dimensions are active.
+The sparse representation has attracted great attention as it connects to the nature of human memories and shows better interpretability~\cite{bai2020sparterm}.
+Besides, sparse representations can be easily integrated into existing inverted indexing engines for efficient retrieval.
+Without loss of generality, sparse retrieval methods can be categorized into two classes.
+One is to encode queries and documents still in the symbolic space but employ neural models to improve term weighting schemes, namely \textit{neural weighting schemes}.
+The other is to directly learn sparse representations, i.e., $\phi(q)$ and $\psi(d)$, in latent space for queries and documents with neural networks, which we call \textit{sparse representation learning}.